-Subscriber lists of R.C.
-Allen setups are ranked according to the magnitude of the volume surge on the day of the signal.
+Stocks generating R.C.
+Allen alert are listed along with the volume surge that occurred on the day of the alert.
 The greater the surge in volume at the time an alert is generated, the more likely it is that the stock will follow through with a continuation of the move.
-Up to 90 top-ranked R.C.
+Up to 100 top-ranked R.C.
 Allen crossover signals are posted for subscribers.
 Many traders who use the R.C.
 Allen system pay close attention to the direction of the 4-day moving average.
 They use the direction of the 4-day moving average as a kind of warning system.
 If there has been an "Up Alert," those people may decide not to buy if the 4-day moving average is declining.
 A declining 4-day moving average may be a warning that the last signal may be a "whip-saw."
 It indicates the beginning of a minor counter-trend to the trend that caused the signal.
 Such traders will wait for the 4-day moving average to be rising again (while the other moving averages are still aligned correctly) before buying.

 This algorithm gives a signal the day it occurs, but it is designed to continue listing a stock for several days after the initial signal.
 We have included the R.C.
 Allen alert system with the Stock-Scanner, but the Stock-Scanner has other alert systems as well.
 That means subscribers to the Stock-Scanner will not get as many R.C.
 Allen alerts as subscribers to R.C.
 Allen alerts as a stand-alone subscription because we have to limit the number of alerts displayed.
 The following is an example of the lists we provide.

 The following list is an out-of-date example and should not be considered current.
 The market had been struggling for over a month and in a steep decline for over a week when the list was generated.
 The purpose of the example is to show the layout of our reports, not to give a current list.
 We now use "Up +" and "Dn -" rather than "Up ↗" and "Dn ↘" to indicate the direction of the crossover.

 Reports Are Issued Each Week